VIPER-Future-Engineers/WRO-FE-2025-VIPER/README.md

 Thanks for checking out our robot!
 We’re excited to keep learning, iterating, and improving as we grow through our first year in WRO.

 PS.
-Special thanks to *sudo apt install win -y* for sharing the design for the original VL53L0X mounts
+Special thanks to the following:

+ - **Sudo apt install win -y** for sharing the design for the original VL53L0X mounts
+ - Our Tech Educator; **MR. Danie Olivier** for printing our parts
+ - **Tony Williams** for supplying some of the parts
+ - **Johan Benadie** for supplying us with a template design and teaching us how the robot works
+ - **Jarret Williams** for helping us and guiding us in the building of our project
+ - **MR G.Steele** for a voice of reason and navigating the *Linux* Distribution